 Ownership

-With Shopify, sellers own their websites and have full control over branding and customer interactions.
+With Shopify, sellers own their websites and fully control branding and customer interactions.
 Etsy owns the marketplace and dictates policies that sellers must follow.

 Customization